 Eleventh Circuit Court Structure and Function

 At the federal level the circuit or appellate courts have jurisdiction over the 94 U.S. District Courts that are within their regions.
-The 11th Circuit has nine such U.S. district courts, three each in Alabama, Florida and Georgia.
+This court presides over nine U.S. district courts, three each in Alabama, Florida and Georgia.
 Cases that are decided by one of the federal district courts and appealed to the 11th Circuit may go to the U.S. Supreme Court if the Supreme Court justices seek it out or if a party to the case successfully petitions the Supreme Court to review the circuit court’s decision.

 Eleventh Circuit Court Notable Cases